 - Motions for Second Summons: Must be submitted on approved SCAO form.
 A 45-day extension will be considered when appropriate.

 The Court strictly adheres to the Michigan Court Rules, including MCR 3.310(B)(1).
 Please ensure compliance before such a request is brought.

 The scheduling order dictates the time for discovery.
 It can be extended prior to cutoff by stipulation; after cutoff by motion.
 The Court may intervene during depositions if compelled upon showing of good cause.

-- Trial days are 8:30 a.m. to 5:00 p.m., Monday, Tuesday and Friday; 10:30am to 5:00 p.m. (dependent on length of Motion / Criminal dockets) Wednesday and Thursday.
+- Trial days are 8:30 a.m. to 5:00 p.m., Monday, Tuesday, Thursday, and Friday.
 The Court requires proposed findings in bench trials.
 The Court conducts initial voir dire; counsel participates.

 Follow court rules for license restoration; district court appeals as per court rules.